We don’t currently display entry requirements for United States. Please contact the Student Admin team on email@example.com or 0191 515 3154.

-If you are not sure whether you qualify as a UK, EU or international student, find out more in our Help and Advice article.
+If you are not sure whether you qualify as a UK or international student, find out more in our Help and Advice article.

 Take a look at the Your Finances section to find out about the scholarships and bursaries that may be available to you.